Terms & Conditions

 Any other information provided will be voluntarily given by the parent/guardian setting up the fundraiser page and is not asked for by Sports for Schools.

 The General Data Protection Regulation(“GDPR”) defines personal data as information from which a living individual can be identified.
 It involves but is in no way limited to; name, address, (email and physical), gender, occupation, telephone number, date of birth, personal interests and occupation.
 This is the sort of information we may ask you to supply to us when you use the services of the website.
-We do not automatically collect this information.

 The information and data collected will also be integrated in the Customer Relationship Management systems used by Sports for Schools.
-This will include the name of any child because the child is the fundraiser.
+This will include the name of any child because the child is the Fundraiser.

+We will only “opt you in” to receive non-transaction related communications from us if you have specifically made that request.
+We will usually ask you registration or other sensible place during your interaction with our website(s).
 If you do not wish to receive direct marketing or market research information then you must opt out when we offer that option to you.
 If in doubt, OPT OUT.

-When you use the Sports for Schools website (as is the case with most websites) certain limited information (such as your browser type and IP address) will also be collected by us automatically.
+When you use the Sports for Schools website (as is the case with most websites) certain limited anonymous information (such as your browser type and IP address) will also be collected by us automatically.

 You have the right to request details of any personal information that we store about you (also known as a subject access request).
 For a subject access request to be valid, it should be made in writing and we will respond within 28 days.